tim-learn/SHOT/readme.md

 - Please manually download the datasets [Office](https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view), [Office-Home](https://drive.google.com/file/d/0B81rNlvomiwed0V1YUxQdC1uOTg/view), [VisDA-C](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification), [Office-Caltech](http://www.vision.caltech.edu/Image_Datasets/Caltech101/101_ObjectCategories.tar.gz) from the official websites, and modify the path of images in each '.txt' under the folder './object/data/'.

 - Concerning the **Digits** dsatasets, the code will automatically download three digit datasets (i.e., MNIST, USPS, and SVHN) in './digit/data/'.

-### Results:
-**Note that we update the code and further consider the standard learning rate scheduler like DANN and report new results in the final camera ready version.** Please refer [results.md](./results.md) for the detailed results on various datasets.

 ### Training: